IQE shares tumble after Muddy Waters says short on stock

-(Reuters) - Shares of British semiconductor material maker IQE (IQE.L), whose technology is used in Apple’s (AAPL.O) iPhone, fell nearly 19 percent after Muddy Waters Capital LLC said it was short on the company.
+Feb 8 (Reuters) - Shares of British semiconductor material maker IQE, whose technology is used in Apple’s iPhone, fell nearly 19 percent after Muddy Waters Capital LLC said it was short on the company.

-The short-seller said IQE was an “egregious accounting manipulator” and that it was reasonable to adjust net income down by about 5 million pounds or 69 percent for the first half of 2017 to account for likely “aggressive capitalization of expenses”.
+The short-seller said it IQE was an ‘egregious accounting manipulator’ and that it was reasonable to adjust net income down by about 5 million pounds or 69 percent for the first half of 2017 to account for likely ‘aggressive capitalization of expenses’.

 It also adjusted downwards the company’s net income for 2015 by 58.5 percent and that of 2016 by 25.4 percent.